List of songs recorded by Tori Amos

-American singer-songwriter Tori Amos has recorded songs for seventeen studio albums (including one album as part of Y Kant Tori Read) and a number of soundtracks and compilation releases.
-Tori also released numerous b-sides and out-takes from her studio albums throughout her career.
+American singer-songwriter and pianist Tori Amos has recorded songs for eighteen studio albums (including one album as part of Y Kant Tori Read) and a number of soundtracks and compilation releases.
+Amos also released numerous B-sides and out-takes from her studio albums throughout her career.

-Tori has included many covers in her live concerts throughout her career.
+Amos has included many cover versions in her live concerts throughout her career.
 The following list only includes covers for which she recorded studio versions or where a live recording has had an official release on a live album or single.